re-nacht/re-nacht.github.io/_tabs/about.md

 <!-- <center>Hi 👋, I'm Riley, a Security Researcher.
 Aspiring world class shitposter.
 Most of the time, I don't even know what I'm doing, makes people think that I'm a skid, well they're probably right.
 Skid by the day, skid by the night, skidding skidder skiddiby.</center> -->

-<center>Hi 👋, I'm Riley, an Offensive Security Researcher.
-I take interest in ethical hacking, especially adversary simulation.
-Currently striving to be a Red Team Operator and assist organizations in safeguarding critical assets and data from malicious actors. </center>
+<center>Hi 👋, I'm Riley, a Security Researcher.
+I take interest in ethical hacking, adversary simulation, reverse engineering, and security research such as Malware analysis, and Malware POC development. </center>

 <!-- ![haxorman](/haxorman.gif){: width="100" height="100" } -->